 The newest addition on the Etosha Heights Reserve is located on the southern boundary of Namibia’s Etosha National Park.
 This private reserve covers 600 Km, within this the lodge will be situated on the side of a dolomite hill offering views of the surrounding bush and promises an unforgettable experience.
 There will 6 thatched chalets and one semi-suite, which can be used as a family room, all offering en-suite bathrooms, with shower and bathtub each.
 Outside each room will have its own private wooden viewing deck.
 The main area will focus on a large Lapa area containing a bar, dining room, curio shop and reading lounge.
 Outside there will be a swimming pool, Boma area and unique wine cellar.

-Located in a core desert adapted black rhino area in the //Huab Conservancy, Huab Under Canvas is nestled in a grove of Mopane trees on the banks of a tributary of the //Huab River in the heart of Damaraland.
+Located in a core desert-adapted black rhino area in the Huab Conservancy, Huab Under Canvas is nestled in a grove of Mopane trees on the banks of a tributary of the Huab River in the heart of Damaraland.
 Protected from all the prevailing winds and sun, the camp is virtually invisible from anywhere around and it carries arguably the lowest environmental footprint of any camp in Namibia.
 Eight guest tents are raised on mobile platforms and have basic infrastructure such as single beds, cupboards, solar power and some important comforts such as en suite flush toilets and bucket showers.
-The common area includes a dining room, small lounge (with central charging station), fireplace deck and a plunge pool.
+The common area includes a dining room, a small lounge (with central charging station), fireplace deck and a plunge pool.
 However, the essence of the camp remains under canvas, mobile and experiential.